 1. First things first: set the right goals to create the best Christmas social media posts

-Before starting your Christmas campaign, consider your goals and objectives.
-Know what you’re aiming for with your campaigns in this festive season.
-Your goals can revolve around:
+Before getting in the festive spirit with this year’s Christmas theme, consider your goals and objectives.
+Know what you’re aiming for with your campaigns this festive season.
+Your goals could be to:

 “Once you have set your goals, planning a social media campaign including Christmas interactive posts will be a piece of cake.
 The next step is to understand your customers.
 Figure out what the trend is and what they are expecting to see.
 Study these facts and draft a plan accordingly.”